Former Melbourne Magistrates' Court

 The Former Melbourne Magistrates' Court was the original home of Melbourne's City Court and District Court, as well as their emergency court.
-The French Romanesque building is located on the corner of La Trobe and Russell streets in the Melbourne city centre.
+The French Romanesque building is located on the corner of La Trobe and Russell streets in the Melbourne central business district.

 History

 It was opened on 20 January 1914, and served the City for 81 years, before a new Magistrates' Court building was opened on William Street in 1995.